stuartpb/envigor/README.md

 as `cfg.redis`) in addition to all their services.
-If no specific values are listed for the general configuration, it will use the first-listed service that is defined in the environment for the definitions of the general configuration, which will also include a `service` field with the name of that service.
+If no specific values are listed for the general configuration, it will use the first-listed service that is defined in the environment for the definitions of the general configuration, which will also include a `.service` field with the name of that service.

 Default values are provided when part of a service is configured but not the others, like an SMTP service without a hostname.
 However, objects and defaults